 537A-537B.
-(181A-181B.)
 The Westward Movement (3-3) The American frontier: Expansion, exploration, settlement and building of the new states, with emphasis on frontier problems of defense, communications, finance, etc.; the development of cultural institutions.
 The causes, effects and results of the frontier experiences of the American people.
 This year course meets the graduation requirement in American history, institutions and ideals.
 538A-538B.
-(182A-182B.)
 The American Southwest (3-3) Semester I: Exploration, colonization and development of the Southwest under Spanish and Mexican rule.
 Emphasis on frontier institutions and Indian policy.
 Semester II: Anglo American penetration and acquisition of the Southwest.
 Themes such as boundary problems, mining, transportation, water, ranching and ethnic relations.
 539A-539B.
-(183A-183B.)
 Black American Civilization (3-3) Semester I: The Black minority group and its contributions and challenges to American civilization.
 African backgrounds, slavery, the abolitionists, the free Black.
 Semester II: Ghetto life, leadership personalities, and protest movements.
-540. (185.)
-Environmental History of the United States (3) The relationship of Americans to their environment from colonial times to the present with emphasis on how attitudes and values have affected personal behavior and public policy toward the land.
+540. Environmental History of the United States (3) The relationship of Americans to their environment from colonial times to the present with emphasis on how attitudes and values have affected personal behavior and public policy toward the land.
 541A-541B.
-(189A-189B.)
 California (3-3) Political institutions; social, cultural, economic and intellectual development; international background.
 Semester I: To 1850; Spanish and Mexican heritage.
 Semester II: 1850 to the present.
-History 541B will fulfill the requirement in California state and local government.
-543A-543B.
+History 541B will fulfill the requirement in California state and local 543A-543B.
 The City in American History (3-3) I, II Development, character and role of city in American history.
-Through study of the city as a socialcultural organization and political-economic center, course will examine urban institutions, populations, problems, values, decision making, services.
+Through study of the city as a social-cultural organization and political-economic center, course will examine urban institutions, populations, problems, values, decision making, services.
 544A-544B.
-(176A-176B.)
 American Foreign Policy (3-3) Semester I: The development of American foreign policy from the Colonial Period to the First World War.
 Semester II: Developments from the First World War to the present.
 This year course meets the graduation requirements in American history, institutions, and ideals.
 545A-545B.
-(177A-177B.)
 Constitutional History of the United States (3-3) American constitutional history since the establishment of the federal government.
-This year Course meets the graduation requirement in U.S. Constitution and in American history, institutions and 546A-546B.
-(178A-178B.)
-Development of American Capitalism (3-3) The changes in agriculture, industry, labor, banking, transportation and commerce in a capitalist society with emphasis on the prominent personalities who made the changes possible.
-202 / History 547A-547B.
-(179A-179B.)
+This year course meets the graduation requirement in U.S. Constitution and in American history, institutions and ideals.
+546A-546B.
+Development of American Capitalism (3-3) The changes in agriculture, industry, labor, banking, transportation and commerce in a capitalist society with emphasis on the prominent personalities who made the changes 547A-547B.
 Intellectual History of the American People (3-3) Survey of American thought from 1620 to the present, focusing on the ideas of individuals, groups and movements in religion, politics, society, the arts and reform.
 Emphasis on liberal and conservative impulses and their role in the making of the modern American mind.
 This year course meets the graduation requirements in American institutions, U.S. Constitution, and California state and local government.
 548A-548B.
 Social History of the United States (3-3) Historical survey of American society emphasizing demographic trends, the changing role of the family, social structure, immigration patterns, religious movements, developments in education, the economy and entertainment.
 Field (d).
 Latin America 551A-551B.
-(161A-161B.)
 Mexico (3-3) Prerequisite: History 115A-115B or 315A-315B.